 The enemy of diversity is fundamentalism.
 All of our guiding principles are goals, not steadfast rules.

 We often collaborate with other organizations.
-These joint projects succeed by combining philosophies, resources, and diverse orientations to topics of shared interest..
-This benefits the collective group of communities around each organization by making connections and building a broader community while retaining our individual “personalities” as organizations.
+These joint projects succeed by combining philosophies, resources, and diverse orientations to topics of shared interest.
+This benefits everyone: the collective group of communities around each organization, including ours, make connections and build a broader community, while the individual organizations retain their unique personalities.

 We do not merely teach people about the natural world; we teach people how to communicate and move through the natural world in life-giving ways.
-It is not enough to simply teach what people refer to as “primitive” skills.
+It is not enough to simply teach ancestral skills.
 We must see those skills come to life with stories and beauty.
-Where simple “tools” become living, breathing artifacts of beauty, rich with meaning and heavy with spiritual significance.
-We don’t breath life into the lifeless; we see and reveal the inherent life in the things that others carelessly deem inanimate.
-Where they merely see objects, we see relatives: brother stone, sister cedar, uncle nettle, and cousin raccoon.
+Those simple “tools” must become living, breathing artifacts of beauty, rich with meaning and heavy with significance.
+We don’t breathe life into the lifeless; we see and reveal the inherent life in what some deem inanimate.
 We help people remember what it is to be a human, in a more-than-human world.

-To keep the world alive and thriving we must continuously regenerate our bodies, our culture and our land.
+To keep the world alive and thriving, we must continuously regenerate our bodies, our culture, and the land.
 We can’t endlessly extract resources without leading to a calamitous outcome.
-We give back through restoration of the land, understanding our place, and by navigating the terrain of grief and praise, sun and rain, vitality and poetry.
-By giving gifts of beauty to the forest, the water, the fire and the air.
+We give back through restoration of the land, understanding our place, and by navigating the terrain of grief and praise, sun and rain, vitality, and poetry.

 If you are excited about what we do, please Support Us!

 Join Our Mailing List